Pilipinas Got Talent: Judges

 In the grand finals of season 5, host Luis Manzano and Billy Crawford announced that the show will have its sixth season.
 In the recent teasers released by ABS-CBN, it showed every judges from season 5 in each teasers together with Got Talent creator Simon Cowell, Vice Ganda is the first judge to be revealed, followed by Angel Locsin in the next day after the first teaser was shown, Robin Padilla coming in third judge to be revealed, and lastly Freddie M. Garcia.
 All of them are from the previous season and going to return to judging panel this upcoming season.
-Toni Gonzaga replaced Luis Manzano as host while Billy Crawford resumes his hosting duty.
+Toni Gonzaga replaced Luis Manzano as host while Billy Crawford resumed his hosting duty.
 In season 6, Freddie M. Garcia missed the live semifinals and the finals due to the death of his spouse.